epiverse-trace/tutorials-middle/learners/setup.md

 Each episode contains:

-+ **Overview**: describes what questions will be answered and what are the objectives of the episode.
++ **Overview**: describes what questions will be answered and the objectives of the episode.
-+ **Prerequisites**: describes what episodes/packages need to be covered before the current episode.
++ **Prerequisites**: describes what episodes/packages ideally need to be covered before the current episode.
-+ **Example R code**: work through the episodes on your own computer using the example R code.
++ **Example R code**: example R code so you can work through the episodes on your own computer.
-+ **Challenges**: complete challenges to test your understanding.
++ **Challenges**: challenges that can be completed to test your understanding.
-+ **Explainers**: add to your understanding of mathematical and modelling concepts with the explainer boxes.
++ **Explainers**: boxes to enhance your understanding of mathematical and modelling concepts.

-Also check out the [glossary](../reference.md) for any terms you may be unfamiliar with.
+Also check out the [glossary](./reference.md) for any terms you may be unfamiliar with.

 ### Epiverse-TRACE R packages